kyma-project/kyma/docs/03-tutorials/00-eventing/evnt-04-change-max-in-flight-in-sub.md

 title: Changing Events Max-In-Flight in Subscriptions
 ---

-In this tutorial, we will show how to set idle "in-flight messages" limit in Kyma Subscriptions.
+In this tutorial, you learn how to set idle "in-flight messages" limit in Kyma Subscriptions.
-The "in-flight messages" config defines the number of events which will be forwarded in parallel to the sink by Eventing Services without waiting for a response.
+The "in-flight messages" config defines the number of events that Eventing forwards in parallel to the sink, without waiting for a response.

 ## Prerequisites